alin-cretu/competition-corner-demo/README.md

 ```
 using my.event as my from '../db/data-model';

-service CompetitionService {
+service CompetitionService { // a service is a http endpoit.
+The visible part of an OData service.
-     entity Competition as projection on my.Competition;
+    entity Competition   as projection on my.Competitions;
-     entity User as projection on my.User;
+    entity User          as projection on my.Users;
     }

 ```